Brief Overview of the Program

-The English Access Microscholarship Program (Access) is a U.S. Department of State-sponsored program which provides a foundation of English language skills to talented 13-20 year-olds from economically disadvantaged sectors over a two year period.
-Participants gain an appreciation for U.S. culture and democratic values, build personal development skills, and participate in community service initiatives.
-The program is a U.S. Government public diplomacy initiative demonstrating this country’s dedication to education and mutual understanding.
+English Access Microscholarship Program (The Access) is a U.S. Department of State sponsored program which provides a foundation of English language skills to talented 13-20 year-olds from economically disadvantaged sectors over a two-year period.
+Participants gain an appreciation for the U.S. culture and democratic values, build personal development skills and participate in community service initiatives.
+The program is a U.S. Government public diplomacy initiative demonstrating this country’s dedication in education, culture and mutual understanding.
 Access students reap significant benefits from the program, as improved English language skills open a window to a broader world of ideas and opportunities, increase academic opportunities for higher-level education, allow students to better contribute to the socio-economic success of their families and communities, improve chances of qualification for U.S. Government-sponsored and other exchange programs and enhance employment prospects.
 This program has been implemented by Nepal English Language Teachers' Association (NELTA) in Nepal since 2011.

 The maximum number of students in each classroom is 20.
 The curriculum, based on a ‘needs assessment’ that was administered in the beginning of the program, was exclusively designed for the Access students.
 NELTA verifies that the selected students are from economically challenged households by visiting their homes, speaking to their school principals, teachers and neighbors, and conducting in-person interviews with family members.

-Currently, there are 280 students studying under this program.
-There are 28 Access teachers working into the seven different locations of seven different districts of Nepal.
+Currently, there are 160 students studying under this program.
+There are 16 Access teachers working into the four different locations in Bajhang, Dolakha, Siraha and Tahanun district of Nepal.

 Some highlights of the Access program are:

-· The Access Program, which is in more than 85 countries in the world with more than 70 thousand graduates, has been launched in seven different locations in Nepal.
+The Access Program, which is in more than 85 countries in the world with more than 95,000 students have participated, has been launched in four different locations in Nepal.

-· There are altogether 14 groups of students consisting 20 students in each.
-In some groups, 55 percent of the students are girl and whereas in some groups equal gender balance has been achieved.
+There are altogether 8 groups of students consisting 20 students in each.
+In all groups, equal gender balance (10 male and 10 female students) has been maintained.
 At the same time, 24 students are selected in each group where 20 students will complete the course whereas the rest of them are alternative candidates who can be substituted if any of the students drop out.

 This program addresses three main areas